 “AWS maintained momentum due to traction from its enterprise customers, while Microsoft's progress benefits from its long-standing hybrid IT initiatives, taken up by its existing large base of on-premises customers.

 Both companies have made increasingly larger investments in data center infrastructure, with the latest public financial reports from Amazon and Microsoft revealing their company-wide capital expenditure (CAPEX) continued to rise annually.

 These CAPEX numbers are not exclusively allocated to cloud, but also to investment activities like the purchase of property and equipment or facility assets.

 In regards to where the companies currently stand, AWS has 60 cloud infrastructure locations around the globe, with another 12 in the works in Bahrain, Hong Kong, Italy, and South Africa.
 These investments brought Amazon's CAPEX spend to reach $26 billion in 2018, with the rate of growth slowing slightly to seven percent year-on-year.

 Meanwhile, Microsoft's CAPEX reached $14 billion, an increase of 64 percent.
 It has 54 cloud regions worldwide with another 10 to be launched across Western Europe and Africa.

-“The investment needed to build new interconnected cloud data centres is huge, and due to the constant pressure to optimise data centre operating costs, refresh cycles are shorter as they drive innovation,” says Liu.
+“The investment needed to build new interconnected cloud data centers is huge, and due to the constant pressure to optimise data center operating costs, refresh cycles are shorter as they drive innovation,” says Liu.